-Ms. Welch graduated from the University of California's Berkeley Law School, Boalt Hall, Order of the Coif.
+Ms. Welch graduated from the University of California's Berkeley Law School, Order of the Coif.
 She was awarded the Stephen Finney Jamison Award for the graduate best representing the qualities of an advocate and a scholar.
 She is an active member of the California State Bar and has been admitted to practice in the Northern and Central Districts of California.
 She clerked for the Honorable D. Lowell Jensen at the U.S. District Court, Northern District of California, in the 1987-1988 term.

 Ms. Welch has been selected by the American Arbitration Association to teach its Core training course that is mandatory for new panel members.
 Other AAA teaching engagements have covered the full gamet of procedural issues, including:

 Managing the Arbitration Process for Efficiency & Economy Following the Preliminary Hearing

 Maximizing Efficiency & Economy in Arbitration: Challenges at the Preliminary Hearing